Hermit-oss/skirmish/README.md

 Make sure you have a compatible C++ compiler and GNU Make installed on your system before compiling the simulator.

 The simulator has been written and tested on Linux Mint 21.1 Cinnamon.

+## TODO

+- Fix the AI to recpect the rules
+- Fix the unit position assignment
+- Create two separate AIs (as of right now, both defensive and offensive work the same)